uspki/policies/certificate-policy.md

 Administrators shall not issue certificates to subscribers.

-The CA Officer shall be responsible for issuing certificates, that is:
+The Officer (aka Registration Authority and / or Validation Specialist) shall be responsible for:

-- Registering new subscribers and requesting the issuance of certificates;
-- Verifying the identity of subscribers and accuracy of information included in certificates;
+- Verifying the identity of subscribers and accuracy of information included in certificates pursuant to Section 3.2
+- Performing the Validation Specialist functions for quarterly reviews of issued certificates
-- Approving and executing the issuance of certificates, and;
+- Approving and executing the issuance of the certificates where inspection of the validation information is required, and
-- Requesting, approving and executing the revocation of certificates.
+- Requesting, approving and executing the revocation of certificates

-The CA Audit Administrator shall be responsible for:
+The Audit Administrator shall be responsible for:

 - Reviewing, maintaining, and archiving audit logs;
 - Performing or overseeing internal compliance audits to ensure that the CA is operating in accordance with its CPS;

-The CA operator shall be responsible for the routine operation of the CA equipment and operations such as system backups and recovery or changing recording media.
+The Operator shall be responsible for the routine operation of the CA equipment and operations such as system backups and recovery or changing recording media.

-#### 5.2.1.2	CSA Trusted Roles
-A CSA shall require at least the following roles.

-The CSA administrator shall be responsible for:
-- Installation, configuration, and maintenance of the CSA;
-- Establishing and maintaining CSA system accounts;
-- Configuring CSA application and audit parameters; and
-- Generating and backing up CSA keys.
-- The CSA Audit Administrator shall be responsible for:
-- Reviewing, maintaining, and archiving audit logs; and
-- Performing or overseeing internal compliance audits to ensure that the CSA is operating in accordance with its CPS.

-The CSA Operator shall be responsible for:
-- The routine operation of the CSA equipment; and
-- Operations such as system backups and recovery or changing recording media.

-#### 5.2.1.3	RA Trusted Roles
-An RA's responsibilities are:
--	 Verifying identity, pursuant to section 3.2;
--  Entering Subscriber information, and verifying correctness;
--  Securely communicating requests to and responses from the CA;
--  Receiving and distributing Subscriber certificates.

 ### 5.2.2 Number of Individuals Required per Task
 The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.